Planning permission for garden buildings

 • In a conservation area

-• In a National Park or Area of Outstanding Natural Beauty
+• In an Area of Outstanding Natural Beauty

 Then permitted development rights may be restricted or removed entirely.
 In these cases, it’s always best to check before installing anything.